AlexisObel/Ob3l3xy.github.io/_posts/2023-05-28-HTB-IntroductionToWebApps.md

 ![Alt Text](/assets/img/payload.JPG)

 The payload in this particular context is just an anchor element containing a link to hack the box official website.
-Ater submitting the input the page will display "Click me" which is the clickable link to the webiste.
+Ater submitting the input the page displayed "Click me" which was the clickable link to the webiste.

 ![Alt Text](/assets/img/click.JPG)

-Upon cliking the link, you will be directed to https://www.hackthebox.com
+Upon cliking the link, I was directed to https://www.hackthebox.com

 ![Alt Text](/assets/img/click2.JPG)